Ronald Tavel

-Ronald Tavel (May 17, 1936 – March 23, 2009) was an American screenwriter, director, novelist, poet and actor, best known for his work with Andy Warhol and The Factory.
+Ronald Tavel (May 17, 1936 – March 23, 2009) was an American gay screenwriter, director, novelist, poet and actor, best known for his work with Andy Warhol and The Factory and the Theatre of the Ridiculous.
+Tavel was the founder, with the director John Vaccaro, of the Playhouse of the Ridiculous.
+He received the Obie Award for Outstanding Contribution to Theater in 1969 for the musical drama Boy On the Straight-Back Chair.
+He also wrote a novel about the pederastic experiences of an expatriate in Tangier, Morocco, called Street of Stairs published by Olympia Press in 1968.

-Early life and career
+Early life

-Born in Brooklyn, New York, Tavel graduated from Brooklyn College and later attended the University of Wyoming, where he earned a Master's degree in creative writing in 1959.
+Born in Brooklyn, New York, Tavel graduated from Brooklyn College and later attended the University of Wyoming, where he earned a master's degree in creative writing in 1959.

+Career

 Tavel worked as a screenwriter during the 1960s for many of Andy Warhol's underground films including Chelsea Girls.
-Tavel worked with other members of Warhol's Factory crowd, including Freddie Herko, Ondine, Mary Woronov, Billy Name, and Brigid Berlin.
-He also received the Obie Award for Outstanding Contribution to Theater in 1969, for the musical drama Boy On the Straight-Back Chair.
+Tavel worked with other members of Warhol's Factory crowd, including Freddie Herko, Ondine, Mary Woronov, Billy Name, Johnny Dodd and Brigid Berlin.

-Tavel later founded, named, and was heavily involved with the Playhouse of the Ridiculous, a New York City theatre presenting works produced and directed by John Vaccaro, Harvey Tavel, and Charles Ludlam.
+Tavel later founded, named, and was heavily involved with the Playhouse of the Ridiculous, a New York City theater presenting works produced and directed by John Vaccaro, Harvey Tavel, and Charles Ludlam.
 Tavel provided the one-sentence manifesto for The Theatre of the Ridiculous: "We have passed beyond the Absurd: our position is absolutely preposterous."

-In 1975, Tavel was appointed Artist-in-Residence to The Yale University Divinity School for his contributions to formal theology and religious theatre (notably, the Obie-Award-winning play Bigfoot).
+In 1975, Tavel was appointed Artist-in-Residence at Yale Divinity School for his contributions to formal theology and religious theater (notably, the Obie-Award-winning play Bigfoot).
 In 1977, he was re-appointed to that position for the three-act play Gazelle Boy.

 In 1980, he was appointed the First Playwright-in-Residence at Cornell University where he was commissioned to write the melodrama, The Understudy, directed and designed by Michael Hillyer, which starred a young Jimmy Smits.
-In 1986, Tavel was appointed Distinguished Visiting Assistant Professor in Creative Writing at The University of Colorado at Boulder.
+In 1986, Tavel was appointed Distinguished Visiting Assistant Professor in Creative Writing at the University of Colorado Boulder.